aboutcode-org/scancode.io/docs/tutorial_license_policies.rst

 ScanCode.io also gives users the ability to define a set of **license policies** to have their projects checked against with a **compliance system**.

-Refer to :ref:`policies` for extensive details about the policies system.
+Refer to :ref:`policies` for details about the policies system.

 Instructions
 ------------